PancakesLmao/ITea-Knowledge-Base-Pipeline/README.md

    - Navigate to the Actions run.
    - Click **Review deployments** > select `production` > click **Approve and deploy**.
 3. Once completed, verify Cloudflare resources and remote R2 state update.

-> [!TIP]
-> **Troubleshooting Permissions**: If a pipeline step returns an HTTP `403 Authentication error`, inspect the error output to identify the failing resource, and adjust the corresponding Read/Write permissions on your Cloudflare API token.
-Avoid full privilege administrative access.